KaOSx/kaosx.github.io/pages/download/index.md

 ### Authenticity check
 {: .offset}

-Besides checking the integrity of the downloaded ISO, it is adviced to also check the authenticity through the signature of the ISO.
+Besides checking the integrity of the downloaded ISO, it is advised to also check the authenticity through the signature of the ISO.
 For this download the KaOS Signing Key, linked left under GPG Verification.
 Add this key to your keyring:
 ```
 gpg --import KaOS.asc
 ```
 Next download the ISO GPG Signature to the same directory as where you downloaded the ISO and verify with (adjust for correct year and date):
 ```
-gpg --verify KaOS-2018.08-x86_64.iso.sig
+gpg --verify KaOS-2019.02-x86_64.iso.sig
 ```